NHS Director NHS Director

 Private John Chewen*

-Private John Chewen (unknown- 1812) was of Indigenous descent.
-Prior to his military service during the War for Independence little is known about Minuteman John Chowen.
+Private John Chewen (unknown- 1821) was of Indigenous heritage.
+Prior to his military service in the Revolutionary War, little is known about Chewen.
 In various documents his last name is recorded alternately as Chorus, Cheuin, Choar, Chore and Chowen.
+Since he served as a Minuteman, it is reasonable to assume that Chewen was free (not enslaved or indentured) in 1775.

 Read More